korewireless/OmniCore-CSharp-SDK/docs/DeviceApi.md

             var subscriptionId = "subscriptionId_example";  // string | Subscription ID
             var registryId = "registryId_example";  // string | Registry ID
             var deviceId = "deviceId_example";  // string | Device ID
             var updateMask = "logLevel";  // string | Required.
 Only updates the device fields indicated by this mask.
 The field mask must not be empty, and it must not contain fields that are immutable or only set by the server.
-Mutable top-level fields: credentials,log_level, blocked, and metadata var device = new UpdateDevice(); // UpdateDevice | application/json
+Mutable top-level fields: credentials,logLevel, blocked, and metadata var device = new Device(); // Device | application/json

             try
             {